caksoylar/zmk-config/README.md

 ![zen keymap](zen_keymap.png)

 Thanks to [jcmkk3](https://github.com/jcmkk3) for the idea to implement adaptives via sticky layers, and many others on the [**Hands Down** Discord](https://discord.gg/BC3fzb2E) for the endless creativity and support.
-Of course, huge thanks to [Pete Johanson](https://github.com/petejohanson) *and contributors* for ZMK, and to [Darryldh (lowprokb)](https://github.com/LOWPROKB) for the rather amazing [Corne-ish Zen](https://github.com/LOWPROKB/zmk-config-Corne-ish-Zen) board.
+Of course, huge thanks to [Pete Johanson](https://github.com/petejohanson) *and contributors* for ZMK, and for the exquisite [Zaphod](https://github.com/petejohanson/zaphod-config) board design, and to [Darryldh (lowprokb)](https://github.com/LOWPROKB) for the sublime [Corne-ish Zen](https://github.com/LOWPROKB/zmk-config-Corne-ish-Zen) board.
 Also thanks to [caksoylar](https://github.com/caksoylar)/Bravekarma on the [ZMK Discord](https://discord.gg/HXWA39qJKX) for the great keymap visualization tool, [keymap drawer](https://github.com/caksoylar/keymap-drawer) used to make the keymap images above, and a lot of help with some implementations.